MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-resource-pool-design.md

 Once you reach three or more management servers in a resource pool, where you have an odd number of members in the pool, you can consider removing the *default observer* as a member.
 If you reach five management servers, there is the potential for the Operational database to experience significant load, which might generate enough latency to affect  resource pool calculations.

 With the way the *default observer* plays a role, each management server in the pool queries its own local SDK service, which allows it to query a table in the Operational database for the *default observer*.
-If the SDK service or database is under a load, you will experience latency that would otherwise not exist.
+If the SDK service or database is under a load, you'll  experience latency that would otherwise not exist.

 #### Single Gateway server

 * The *default observer* is enabled by default.
 * There is no high availability because the Gateway server is a single point of failure.
-* The *default observer* should not be used here because Gateway servers do not have a local SDK service and therefore can't query the Operational database.
+* The *default observer* should not be used here because Gateway servers don't have a local SDK service and therefore can't query the Operational database.

 #### Two Gateway servers

 * The *default observer* is enabled by default.
-* There is no high availability because there are only two members of the pool and the *default observer* is not a participant because Gateway servers do not directly communicate with the Operational database.
+* There is no high availability because there are only two members of the pool and the *default observer* isn't a participant because Gateway servers don't directly communicate with the Operational database.
 Three Gateway servers are required to maintain pool quorum.

 #### Three Gateway servers

 * The *default observer* is enabled by default.
 * There is high availability for the pool, because there are three voting members - three Gateway servers.
 * By default you can only have one Gateway server unavailable to maintain to maintain quorum.
 If two Gateway servers are down, this is less than 50% of voting members, and the resource pool no longer functions to manage the monitoring workloads.
-* The *default observer* should not be used here because Gateway servers do not have a local SDK service and therefore can't query the Operational database.
+* The *default observer* should not be used here because Gateway servers don't have a local SDK service and therefore can't query the Operational database.

 ## Monitoring scenarios supporting resource pools